oracle-livelabs/apex/ai-vision-lab/3-integrate-oci-vision/3-integrate-oci-vision.md

 In this lab, you:

 - Configure OCI Vision REST API as REST Data Source
+- Invoke the OCI Vision REST Data Source for Image Classification
-- Invoke the OCI Vision REST Data Source through a Page Process
+- Invoke the OCI Vision REST Data Source for Text Detection
 - Enhance Timeline Region to include AI Search

 ## Task 1: Configure OCI Vision REST API as REST Data Source